Physics and geometry of knots-quivers correspondence: Examples

 which confirms (\ref{eq:Qunknot}).
 Note that in the~knot theory literature (including \cite{Kucharski:2017poe,Kucharski:2017ogk}) usually there is a~prefactor $a^{-r}q^{r}$ before $\frac{(a^{2};q^{2})_{r}}{(q^{2};q^{2})_{r}}$ in $P_{r}^{0_{1}}(a,q)$ and often (e.g. in \cite{Fuji:2012nx}) $a^{1/2}$ and $q^{1/2}$ are used instead of $a$ and $q$.
 Our convention is designed for the~most natural description of knots-quivers correspondence.

 We next look at this calculation from the~point of view of holomorphic disks.
-We first note from the~toric picture of the~unknot conormal it is clear that there are two basic holomorphic disks \cite{Ooguri:1999bv}.
+We first note that from the~toric picture of the~unknot conormal it is clear that there are two basic holomorphic disks \cite{Ooguri:1999bv}.
 Furthermore, we see from the~HOMFLY-PT polynomial that they contribute the~same to generalized holomorphic disk.
 The only point that remains to explain is the~difference in $t$-powers, or in other words the~difference between $C_{00}$ and $C_{11}$.
-To explain this we look at moduli spaces of curves with one positive puncture, as in knot contact homology.
+To explain this, we look at moduli spaces of curves with one positive puncture, as in knot contact homology.
 At infinity there are four such disks in homology classes $1$, $e^{\eta}$, $e^{\xi}$, and $a^{2}e^{\xi}e^{\eta}$ (these are the~terms in the~operator equation (\ref{eq:A-polynomial annihilating P})).
 By the~main result of \cite{ES}, the~boundary of holomorphic disks in the~skein module does not change under deformation provided the~skein variable $(q,t)$ satisfies $q=e^{\frac12 g_{s}}$, and that 4-chain intersections contribute $t^{\pm 1}$.
 The deformation invariance then implies that the~boundaries of a~1-dimensional moduli space equals zero in the~skein module.
 This can then be used to understand relevant boundaries of holomorphic disks.

 We use this argument here.
 First, consider the~disks with boundaries that represent the~trivial class in $H_{1}(L_{K})$.
 There are two such curves $1$ and $e^{\eta}$ that come with opposite signs and hence cancel in the~skein module of $L_{K}$.
 Consider next the~disks that goes once around the~generator and represent the~trivial homology class in $H_{2}(X)$.
 There are then the~disks $e^{\xi}$ at infinity and the~disks $e^{\eta}\cdot u_{0}$, see \cite{Ekholm:2018iso}.
 The corresponding disks for $a^{2}$ are $a^{2}e^{\eta}e^{\xi}$ at infinity and $e^{\eta}\cdot u_{1}$.

-Write the~boundary of the~basic disk with minimal $a$ power $u_{0}$, in the~skein module as $p(q,t)\cdot e^{\xi}$ where we think of $e^{\xi}$ as the~standard longitude with one twist.
-Then using the~skein relation (note that \cite{ES} uses the~skein relation with $q-q^{-1}$ instead of $1-q^{2}$) we have
+Write the~boundary of the~basic disk with minimal $a$ power $u_{0}$ in the~skein module as $p(q,t)\cdot e^{\xi}$, where we think of $e^{\xi}$ as the~standard longitude with one twist.
+Then, using the~skein relation (note that \cite{ES} uses the~skein relation with $q-q^{-1}$ instead of $1-q^{2}$) we have

 and we find that $u_{0}=\frac{1}{1-q^{2}}$.
 The only difference in the~calculation for the~maximal disk is that $e^{\xi}$ is replaced by the~disk $e^{\xi}e^{\eta}=te^{\xi}$ and we get $u_{1}=\frac{t}{1-q^{2}}$.
 It follows that $C_{11}=C_{00}+1$.